MV Caledonian Isles: Service

-Before heading to Birkenhead for her overhaul in January 2018, Caledonian Isles called at Campbeltown to test the berth.
+Before heading to Birkenhead for an overhaul in January 2018, Caledonian Isles called at Campbeltown to test the berth.
 The last sailing from the old Brodick pier was the 0820 to Ardrossan on Tuesday 20 March 2018.
 She started operating from the new Brodick ferry terminal later that day.
 The new terminal has two ferry berths: the west side berth and the east side berth.

 On 16 March 2019, Caledonian Isles rammed the pier at Brodick after her bow thrusters failed, causing significant damage to her bow visor.
 During her repairs, took up service on the Arran crossing, while operated a shuttle service from Claonaig to Lochranza to clear the backlog of traffic unable to board the smaller Hebridean Isles at Ardrossan.

 In October 2019, Caledonian Isles was diverted to Troon as the linkspans in both Ardrossan and Gourock - the vessel's usual port of diversion - failed, resulting in vehicles being unable to board or alight from the ferry there.
 During this period, operated additional services from Claonaig to Lochranza.
 Bad weather prevented Caledonian Isles from berthing in Troon, reducing the service to passenger-only from Ardrossan.